 Plant seed potatoes (protect from frosts with fleece), Globe & Jerusalem Artichokes, Onion & Shallot Sets and Asparagus.

 Sow seed outdoors in mild areas with light soil, eg: broad beans, carrots, parsnips, beetroot, onions, lettuces, radish, peas, spinach, summer cabbage, salad leaves, leeks, Swiss chard, kohl rabi, turnip and summer cauliflower.
+Alternatively, purchase vegetable plants from our ready to grow range.
 Be guided by the weather, and sow only if conditions are suitable.
-Our full range of vegetable plants will be available by Easter.

 Plant containerised fruit trees, now just bursting with spring blossom including dwarf varieties for smaller areas.